morten-olsen/react-native-debug-console/README.md

 Both `DevTool` and `DevToolModal` has a `includeStackTrace` property, which if set will print the stack trace on errors, not just the error message. `<DevTool includeStackTrace />`

 ## Custom views
-In addition to the included views (Console, Network and Storage), custom views can also be added using the `additionalTools` prop
+In addition to the included views (Console, Network and Storage), custom views can also be added using the `additionalTools` prop and can be accessed in the top tab bar, by sliding the bar

 ```javascript
 <DevToolModal